hablullah/data-quran/README.md

 5. It must be easy to read and write even for non-programmers.
 6. It must be usable with Git, and the diff must be easy to read.

-### Chosen Format
+### Chosen Formats

-There are two format that chosen for this repository.
+There are two formats that used in this repository:

+1. JSON
+2. Markdown

-The first is `json` which is the universal data format across all programming language.
+**JSON** is the universal data format across all programming language.
 It's used for all Quranic data where the value are short, i.e. Quran metadata, surah, and word-by-word translation.
 The reason it's chosen are:

 1. Every programming languages support JSON, and most of them include JSON parser and decoder in standard library.
 2. It can be opened and edited by every text editor in every operating system.
-3. The properly formatted JSON files are easy to read and write, ever for common people.
+3. The properly formatted JSON files are easy to read and write, even for common people.
 4. Since it's just a text file, it's trackable using Git.

 The only downside for JSON is we can't easily put multi-line or rich-text content as JSON value.
 While it's doable, it's not really easy to read and common people usually don't know how.
 This is why we only use it for Quranic data with short values.

----

-The second format is `markdown` which is used for all Quranic data where the values are a long or multi line strings.
+**Markdown** is used for all Quranic data where the values are a long or multi line strings.
 This include the Quran text, translation, transliteration and tafseer.
 The reason it's chosen are:

 1. Most programming languages have third-party library for encoding and decoding markdown languages.
 2. It can be opened and edited by every text editor in every operating system.